 The following table describes the fields in the Edit window of a Trusted Certificate.
 Edit the CA certificate attributes in this window.
-The navigation path for this page is Administration > System > Certificates > Trusted Certificates.
+To view this window, click the Menu icon ( ) and choose Administration > System > Certificates > Trusted Certificates.
 Check the check box for the Trusted Certificate you want to edit, and click Edit.

-Table 20: Trusted Certificate Edit Settings
+Table 19: Trusted Certificate Edit Settings